-Hit by numerous earthquakes (notably in 217AD, 223AD, 442AD, 801AD, 1349AD, and in 1703AD), aside from fire, lightning, and later pillaged for construction material (thus dangerously weakening its structural integrity), it is some engineering feat that it still stands remarkably intact.
-Guts exposed, of course, but it is nothing like the rubble (of the Roman Forum, Circus Maximus, the Palatine Hill, Temples of Elagabalus, Venus and Roma) around it.
+Hit by numerous earthquakes (notably in 217AD, 223AD, 442AD, 801AD, 1349AD, and in 1703AD), aside from fire, lightning, and later pillaged for construction material thereby dangerously weakening its structural integrity, it is some engineering feat that it still stands remarkably intact.
+Guts exposed, of course, but it is nothing like the rubble of the Roman Forum, Circus Maximus, the Palatine Hill, Temples of Elagabalus, Venus and Roma around it.

-Primary cause of partial collapse of the Colosseum’s outer rings, as studies indicate, are attributed to heterogenous ground underneath.
-Reduced soil stiffness, due to less compact Holocene alluvial deposits it partially sits upon (with the intact parts supported on Pleistocene, volcanic, and sedimentary rocks), led to first differential settlements and by virtue, increased local stresses, which over time, initiated its progressive partial collapse.
+Primary cause of partial collapse of the Colosseum’s outer rings, as studies indicate, are attributed to heterogeneous ground underneath.
+Reduced soil stiffness, due to less compact Holocene alluvial deposits it partially sits upon with the intact parts supported on Pleistocene, volcanic, and sedimentary rocks, led to first differential settlements and by virtue, increased local stresses, which over time, initiated its progressive partial collapse.

-What’s insightful about the structure is the way its builders conceived an ingenious new way, using vaults and arches, which not only favored practical construction, but also brought a degree of isolation and shear wall effect against ground movement.
-They connected supporting sections of two theaters to create a freestanding building, which served the practical necessity of grouping a large audience around an area of limited proportions.
+What’s insightful about the structure is the way its builders conceived an ingenious new way, using vaults and arches, which not only favoured practical construction, but also brought a degree of isolation and shear wall effect against ground movement.
+They connected supporting sections of two theatres to create a free-standing building, which served the practical necessity of grouping a large audience around an area of limited proportions.

 Some interesting factoids I learnt along the way:

 - The Colosseum’s natural period, as it stands today, is about 0.44s.

 - The use of Tufa, the volcanic rock, was recommended by Vitruvius, the world’s first known architect, engineer, and the author of the epic treatise, De Architectura.